FireAndIce68/Rover/README.md

 The solution consists of three projects:

-* RoverCore which contains the classes that represent the Rover.
+* **RoverCore** which contains the classes that represent the Rover.
 The project consists of two primary classes o CommandSet: This class is responsible for parsing and validating and the commands received by the Rover.
-If valid the CommandSet is then executed by the Rover. o Rover: This class receives the commands, and if they parse into a valid CommandSet the CommandSet is first simulated and if the Rover will not move out of bounds the CommandSet is executed and the new position and orientation returned.
+If valid the CommandSet is then executed by the Rover. o **Rover**: This class receives the commands, and if they parse into a valid CommandSet the CommandSet is first simulated and if the Rover will not move out of bounds the CommandSet is executed and the new position and orientation returned.

-* MoveRover is a console application which sends instructions to and receives responses from the Rover and displays them to the screen.
+* **MoveRover** is a console application which sends instructions to and receives responses from the Rover and displays them to the screen.

-* RoversTests contains the tests to validate the correct of the operation of the RoverCore code.
+* **RoversTests** contains the tests to validate the correct of the operation of the RoverCore code.

 Specifications / Assumptions